pinobatch/hello-world/Xubuntu_setup.md

 Wine is not an emulator
 -----------------------
 Install Microsoft proprietary fonts needed for some applications and websites.
 Ubuntu has a package for this, but the download locations in its package are out of date.
-This causes configuration to fail, which in turn causes Update Notifier to fail.
+This causes configuration to fail, which in turn causes Update Notifier to make repeated pop-ups.
 So install Debian's newer package.

     wget http://ftp.de.debian.org/debian/pool/contrib/m/msttcorefonts/ttf-mscorefonts-installer_3.6_all.deb
     sudo dpkg -i ttf-mscorefonts-installer_3.6_all.deb